jrmarino/synth/README.md

 filesystem violations (although for the latter, most of the jail is read-only which may cause a build failure)

-#### Hanging processes

-Right now, Synth does not have a "no-hang" watchdog.
-Hanging processes have to be killed manually until one is added.

 #### Non-curses mode

 There is a text mode for the building phase.
 It shows much less information